natalia-sampaio/injective-blog/README.md

 -   **Give editors more control over social card generation** – Editors can customize SEO fields directly within the CMS, ensuring that Open Graph and Twitter card previews match their intended content without requiring developer intervention.

 By implementing these improvements, SEO performance, **social media visibility**, and **developer experience** will be enhanced, creating a **more streamlined approach** to metadata management in the Nuxt application.

-### More Modular Component Management

-Considering that this use case is simple and doesn’t require many different components, **Nuxt UI adds unnecessary weight**.

-#### Improvements

--   **Consider a more modular approach** – A library like **Shadcn would have been a better fit**, offering more control over which components get included.

--   **Build custom components where necessary** – Given the simplicity of the project, **custom Vue Components would provide greater control over styling, performance, and bundle size** without relying on a full UI library.

-By making the build **lighter and more tailored** to the project’s needs, future iterations can be even more **efficient and maintainable.**

 ## Setting Up the Project Locally